Code of Conduct #FNF24

 The rough schedule is:

+We invited everyone to submit session proposals before.
 This helps us to create a first rough schedule, prevent conflicting schedules in case someone can attend FNF only at a specific time slot or bring people together who want to hold sessions on the same topic.
-A preliminary programme will be compiled and more sessions will be added spontaneously at the event during the morning plenary.
+We compiled a preliminary programme and more sessions will be added during the morning plenaries of FNF.

 The main language of communication and workshops will be English.
 However, it is possible to also offer workshops or sessions in other languages.
 If someone is not comfortable communicating in English at the event, please support each other with translations.

-Historically, Freedom not Fear was founded by people from the German working group against data rention (AKVorrat) in 2006.
+Historically Freedom not Fear was founded by people from the German working group against data rention (AKVorrat) in 2006.
 The title “Freedom not Fear” is used by AKVorrat and like-minded groups for a series of activities related to human rights internationally.
-There have been events of all kind supporting human rights called “Freedom not Fear” from places all over the globe, including South America, the United States, Canada and Europe.
-The Brussels Freedom not Fear started as one such activity.
+There have been events of all kind supporting human rights called “Freedom not Fear” from South America, the United States, Canada and all over Europe.
+The Brussels Freedom not Fear started as one activity out of many around the globe.
 During the first Brussels Freedom not Fear in 2011, it was decided to use “AKV-international” as the official mailing list for FNF instead of starting a new mailing list.
 Today this list is exclusively used by Freedom not Fear.

 Since FNF has no official organisational structure, we need to collect donations via some other legal entity.
 This year, the non-profit association D64 – Center for Digital Progress from Germany is providing an account for donations – our heartfelt thanks for that!